Uninsured Car Accidents in Phoenix

 Your Phoenix car accident lawyer will handle all communication with the insurance company and ensure they do not try to delay your claim.
 Our attorneys will attempt to negotiate with the insurer and reach a fair and just settlement during the pre-litigation phases.
 We will move the case into litigation if we cannot resolve it.
 Remember that entering litigation doesn't mean you will immediately go to trial.
 The claim can settle at any moment before trial.

 All personal injury claims have strict deadlines that you must adhere to.
 If you pass any deadlines, you cannot recover compensation.
 The insurance company will have time limits for how fast you must report the accident, typically within 48 hours.
 They can delay or deny your claim if you fail to meet the insurance deadline.

 Arizona also has deadlines to file a claim.
-You will have two years from the accident to file a personal injury civil lawsuit against any party.
+You have two years from the date of the accident to file a personal injury civil lawsuit against any party.
 If you do not file a personal injury lawsuit within the state deadline, you lose all of your rights to compensation.

-Following an accident, it is a good idea to speak with a personal injury lawyer to learn whether you may have an uninsured or underinsured claim in addition to any other forms of financial recovery.
-Many times additional compensation is available to accident victims who are unaware of it and miss out on those payments because they did not receive proper advice.
+Following an accident, it is a good idea to speak with a personal injury lawyer to learn whether you may have an uninsured or underinsured motorist claim in addition to any other forms of financial recovery.
+Many times additional compensation is available to accident victims who miss out on those payments because they did not receive proper advice.

-If you have suffered an injury in an automobile accident, contact us today online or at (602) 819-5191 to learn about your rights.
-Even if the other driver fled the scene or had very low or no insurance available, you may have one or more claims, and we will discuss your options with you.
+If you suffered injuries in an automobile accident, contact us today online or at (602) 819-5191 to learn about your rights.
+Even if the other driver fled the scene or doesn't have enough coverage available, you may have one or more claims, and we will discuss your options with you.
 We offer a free, no-obligation consultation, and we have a lawyer standing by 24 hours a day to take your call, so please call us now.